 - b) Seats on the University Planning Committee are Faculty specific (one member from each Faculty).
 For each Faculty vacancy, the Office of the Dean of such Faculty shall prepare sufficient nominations to ensure an election for their vacancy on the University Planning Committee.
 The nominations shall be sent to all members of the electorate, at their McMaster email address, giving members the opportunity to nominate, within a designated period, additional candidates with any such nominations to be supported by three members of the same Faculty as the candidate and filed with the University Secretary.
 A separate election shall be held for each faculty seat and eligible voters will be from the relevant Faculty; - (5) The nominations must be received by the University Secretary not later than three weeks prior to the election.
 The University Secretary shall, as soon as possible following the close of the election period, prepare a list of candidates whose eligibility has been validated by the Associate Vice-President & Chief Human Resources Officer, such list to be posted on the McMaster Daily News website and on the University Secretariat's election website at least two weeks prior to the election; - (6) Eligible voters may cast their votes via the link to the election software provided by the University Secretariat, such votes to be cast no later than March 31, the precise dates to be determined by the University Secretary.
 Detailed instructions for the conduct of elections shall be posted on the University Secretariat election website. - (7) The ballots shall be tabulated under the supervision of the University Secretary or their delegate.
-The candidate having the greatest number of votes using the transferable vote system shall be declared elected; - (8) Where two or more candidates receive the same number of votes and are thus prevented from being declared elected, a new election shall be held, confined to such candidates, under similar conditions to elect one candidate. - 3.
-(1) The nomination and election of a member by the undergraduate students under Section 8 (1) (g) of the 1976 Act, shall be held annually and completed by March 31.
-In the event that the undergraduate student position is
+The candidate having the greatest number of votes using the transferable vote system shall be declared elected; - (8) Where two or more candidates receive the same number of votes and are thus prevented from being declared elected, a new election shall be held, confined to such candidates, under similar conditions to elect one candidate.

-Election by Undergraduate Students
+Election by Undergraduate Students 3.